Methodology of the Social Progress Index®

 Intimate partner violence

-Age-standardised prevalence of ever-partnered women aged 15 years and older who experienced physical or sexual violence by a current or former intimate partner in the last 12 months (%)
+Age-standardized prevalence of ever-partnered women aged 15 years and older who experienced physical or sexual violence by a current or former intimate partner in the last 12months (%)

 Source: Institute for Health Metrics and Evaluation